 The Amended Revolving Credit Facility is syndicated to a group of banks and financial institutions.
 Each bank is responsible to lend its portion of the \$175.0 million commitment if and when Products Corporation seeks to draw under the Amended Revolving Credit Facility.
 The lenders may assign their commitments to other banks and financial institutions in certain cases without prior notice to Products Corporation.
-If a lender is unable to meet its lending commitment, then the other lenders under the Amended Revolving Credit Facility have the right, but not the obligation, to lend additional funds to make up for the defaulting lender's commitment.
+If a lender is unable to meet its lending commitment, then the other lenders under the Amended Revolving Credit Facility have the right, but not the obligation, to lend additional funds to make up for the defaulting lender's commitment, if any.
+Products Corporation has never had any of its lenders under the Amended Revolving Credit Facility fail to fulfill their lending commitment.
 Based on information available to the Company, the Company has no reason to believe that any of the lenders under the Amended Revolving Credit Facility would be unable to fulfill their commitments to lend under the Amended Revolving Credit Facility as of December 31, 2014.
 However, it is possible that economic conditions and potential volatility in the financial markets, among other factors, could impact the liquidity and financial condition of certain banks and financial institutions.
 If one or more lenders under the Amended Revolving Credit Facility were unable to fulfill their commitment to lend, such inability would impact the Company's liquidity and, depending upon the amount involved and the Company's liquidity requirements, could have an adverse effect on the Company's ability to fund its operations, which could have a material adverse effect on the Company's business, financial condition and/or results of operations.